Third District Supervisor Ryan Coonerty

 Ryan Coonerty serves as the Third District Supervisor for Santa Cruz County.
 The Third District stretches from 7th Avenue in Live Oak through the City of Santa Cruz and up the North Coast, including the communities of Davenport and Bonny Doon.

 Elected to the Santa Cruz County Board of Supervisors in 2014, Ryan is a two-time former Mayor of the City of Santa Cruz.
 He is also an entrepreneur, author, and educator.
 He is the host of "An Honorable Profession" podcast.
 He was the cofounder of NextSpace Coworking + Innovation (now owned by Pacific Workplaces), a lecturer on law and government at UC Santa Cruz, and co-author of The Rise of the Naked Economy – How to Benefit from the Changing Workplace (Macmillan, 2013) and wrote Etched in Stone – Enduring Words from our National Monuments (National Geographic, 2007).
 Ryan was selected by the Aspen Institute to be a Rodel Fellow in Public Leadership as one of "the nation’s most promising young elected officials," a "Community Hero" by the Red Cross of Santa Cruz County and “Advocate of the Year” by the United Way of Santa Cruz County.

-On the Board of Supervisors, Ryan has created incentives to support affordable workforce housing, led the expansion of the public safety program Community Partnership for Accountability, Connection and Treatment (PACT) program, and brought forward a successful proposal for the County to stop doing business with banks that had plead guilty to felonies.
-Ryan built on the work of his predecessors to improve Twin Lakes Beachfront access and worked with the Santa Cruz County Clerk to make sure the postage is paid on all vote-by-mail ballots—so that stamps are never a barrier to voting.
-Ryan's current priorities include establishing a local Nurse-Family Partnership to support new mothers and measurably improve the lives of children and families through better health and education opportunities, enacting the Community Choice Energy initiative that will reduce carbon emissions while supporting the local economy and jobs, and promoting smart government and customer service.
+On the Board of Supervisors, Ryan has created incentives to support affordable workforce housing, led the expansion of the public safety program Community Partnership for Accountability, Connection and Treatment (PACT), and brought forward a successful proposal for the County to stop doing business with big banks that pled guilty to felonies.
+Ryan built on the work of his predecessors to improve Twin Lakes Beachfront access, repair roads and bikeways and worked with the Santa Cruz County Clerk to make sure the postage is paid on all vote-by-mail ballots—so that stamps are never a barrier to voting.
+Ryan led the effort to establish a local Nurse-Family Partnership Program and a Thrive by Three Fund to support families' health and educational outcomes.